Matterhorn-Apps/MatterhornApiService/README.md

 ### Test
 Use the Go CLI to execute unit tests.
 `go test`

+## Adding new APIs
+MatterhornApiService follows a spec-first approach to defining API endpoints.
+To add, remove, or modify an API, first update the OpenAPI spec in `api/openapi.yaml`.
+Next, execute the VSCode task named "Generate Server Stubs".
+This will regenerate server stubs based on the updated OpenAPI spec without overwriting any existing implementation (as configured in `.openapi-generator-ignore`).
+You will need to modify `main.go` to create your *Service and *Controller structs and initialize them with any injected dependencies.

 ## CI/CD
 MatterhornApiService is configured to deploy to AWS Elastic Beanstalk. `Buildfile`, and `Procfile` are provided to describe how to run and build the application to Elastic Beanstalk.
 Before running the application, Elastic Beanstalk will execute the `build.sh` script; this is done instead of deploying a pre-compiled binary because it needs to be compiled for the OS and architecture of the target host.